ProcStack/procstack.github.io/pxlNav/Origin.htm.md

    Aiming to turn your 3d modeling software into a level editor.

-As it stands, pxlNav supports FBX files for your Rooms (the environment / scene / levels) which can be made in your 3D program of choice.

-   It supports rig + animation fbx files for your character animation, and a simple curve in your scene can act as your camera path ( add another if you want the camera to look somewhere as it's traveling the path ).

-   Animated textures by using a second texture, particle effects, FPS navigation, obstacles, items, portals, and more.

-3d for web has come a far way, and it has less hurdles than getting your game ready for cross platform usability.
+3d for web has come a far way, and it has less hurdles than getting your game in Unreal/Unity ready for cross platform usability.

    Websites are just there, anywhere, and can be turned into apps easily these days.

      So why not?

       During the run of Antibody Club (2020), I had a helping hand on a couple shaders, camera animations, and some other odds'n'ends.